WavePhaseNet: A DFT-Based Method for Constructing Semantic Conceptual Hierarchy Structures (SCHS): Introduction

 \section{Introduction}

-LLMs based on Transformers realize natural language generation as \textbf{autoregressive (AR) models} by sequentially approximating the conditional probability distribution of token sequences.
-While this framework demonstrates extremely high performance in grammatical consistency and expressive diversity, it inevitably produces erroneous generations---known as \emph{hallucinations}---in scenarios requiring high levels of logical reasoning or factual consistency.
+Transformer-based LLMs realize natural language generation as \textbf{autoregressive (AR) models} by sequentially approximating the conditional probability distribution of a token sequence.
+While this framework demonstrates extremely high performance in grammatical consistency and expressive diversity, it inevitably produces erroneous generations---so-called \emph{hallucinations} (false outputs)---in scenarios that demand a high degree of logical reasoning or factual consistency.

-Reasoning in LLMs primarily relies on locally computed intermediate representations, and global semantic consistency is only implicitly guaranteed.
-Although the self-attention mechanism can handle long-range dependencies, it lacks a direct mechanism to suppress semantic inconsistencies arising between overlapping local contexts.
+Reasoning in LLMs relies primarily on locally computed intermediate representations, and global semantic consistency is guaranteed only implicitly.
+Although the self-attention mechanism can handle long-range dependencies, it lacks any mechanism to directly suppress the semantic inconsistencies that arise between overlapping local contexts.

-The purpose of this paper is to position hallucination not as a consequence of insufficient training or data defects, but as an inevitable phenomenon arising from the mathematical structure of the model itself, and to provide a reconstruction principle for the embedding space as a solution.
+The purpose of this paper is to position hallucination not as a mere consequence of insufficient training or data defects, but as an inevitable phenomenon arising from the mathematical structure of the model itself, and to provide, as its solution, a reconstruction principle for the embedding space.

-Meanwhile, spectral analysis of token embedding sequences has suggested that global semantic structure and local contextual syntactic structure can be separated \citep{fnet}.
-In this paper, we integrate these two perspectives and propose a new inference framework that combines spectrally extracted global intent with locally consistent regularization inspired by cohomology.
+Meanwhile, spectral analysis of token-embedding sequences has suggested that global semantic structure and local contextual/syntactic structure can be separated (see the prior work FNet; \citealp{fnet}).

+In this paper, we integrate these two perspectives and propose a new inference framework that combines spectrally extracted global intent with a cohomology-inspired local-consistency regularization.

-We introduce cochains/cohomology and a graph-based Hodge decomposition (Laplacian projection) over coverings of local window groups, incorporating inconsistencies (coboundaries) among local inferences (sections) into the loss function to perform \textbf{semantic gluing}.
-Practically, this can be implemented by introducing a Spectral Module and a Cohomology Regularizer into each layer and each head of a Transformer.
+Concretely, we introduce cochains/cohomology over a covering of local window groups together with a graph-based Hodge decomposition (Laplacian projection), and construct a method for \emph{semantic gluing} that incorporates the inconsistency (coboundary) among local inferences (sections) into the loss.
+In practice, this can be implemented by introducing a Spectral Module and a Cohomology Regularizer into each layer and each head of a Transformer.

-The first concept of this study is that by generating a \emph{semantic-hierarchical token embedding matrix}---in which global themes/intents and local syntactic information are mixed---via DFT on the token embedding matrix, mappings and analyses shift from syntactic similarity to semantic neighborhood systems.
+\paragraph{First concept.} By generating, via DFT, the token-embedding matrix as a \emph{semantic-hierarchical token-embedding matrix} in which global themes/intents and local syntactic information are mixed, the representation is mapped and analyzed from syntactic similarity toward a semantic neighborhood system.